 At AIM, we’ve spent years exploring how B2B suppliers can best uncover the deepest needs of their customers—the first step to developing great new products.
 This journey has helped us develop new approaches to probing, advanced observation methods during customer tours, and trigger maps to stimulate fresh “out-of-the-box” customer thinking.
-But of all the voice of the customer tools that we’ve found to be effective, none is greater than the digital projector.
+But of all the VoC tools that we’ve found to be effective, none is greater than the digital projector.
 And we have some tips to maximize its effectiveness.

 If your company supplies businesses, your customers are highly knowledgeable, rational in their decision-making, and often quite interested in what you can do to help them.
 It’s great that your customers are smart, sensible, and sympathetic… but not so great if you can’t take advantage of these characteristics.

 The best way to hear the voice of your B2B customer is to let them see your notes.

 Your voice of the customer tools should help you to learn better within the precious moments that you have for your interview.
 The best way is to let them see your notes on a projection screen as you’re taking them.
 Here are five tips when using a digital projector during your interviews, ranging from the practical to the psychological.

 When our clients conduct qualitative customer interviews (which we call discovery interviews), they use a moderator to ask probing questions and a note-taker to record customer responses… which are digitally projected on a screen or wall.
 The customer is invited to speak up if any of these notes need to be changed.